Notifications API

 Webhooks

-Webhooks are the primary delivery method.
-When an event matches your notification configuration, VesselAPI sends an HTTP POST request to your configured webhookUrl with the event payload as JSON.
+When an event matches, VesselAPI sends an HTTP POST to your webhookUrl with the event envelope as JSON.

 - Your endpoint must respond with a